elmolicious/MapExplorerBackend/README.md

 *Enter a valid api key in {projectRoot}/config/default.json (I removed mine for obvious reasons)

 *start the backend by executing 'node app.js' in the projectRoot in a shell ('npm run run' should also work)

+## Notes ##

+The backend runs on the port 8080, this can also be changed in the config if 8080 is already used